Posts Tagged ‘Peter Rabbit’

 It would be hard to find someone who hadn’t heard of this naughty little rabbit.
 The central character of Beatrix Potter’s beloved children’s stories, Peter Rabbit has featured on many staple collectables.

-Emma Noble’s design of this coin, which features an original illustration of Peter Rabbit by Beatrix Potter herself, perfectly captures Peter Rabbit’s cheeky personality, as he can be seen crawling under Mr. McGregor’s fence!
+Emma Noble’s design on this coin, which features an original illustration of Peter Rabbit by Beatrix Potter herself, perfectly captures Peter Rabbit’s cheeky personality, as he can be seen crawling under Mr. McGregor’s fence!

 Where it all started